awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FastDDL.md

 In Amazon Aurora, you can use fast DDL to run an `ALTER TABLE` operation in place, nearly instantaneously\.
 The operation completes without requiring the table to be copied and without having a material impact on other DML statements\.
 Because the operation doesn't consume temporary storage for a table copy, it makes DDL statements practical even for large tables on small instance classes\.

 **Important**
 Currently, Aurora lab mode must be enabled to use fast DDL for Aurora MySQL\.
 We don't recommended using fast DDL for production DB clusters\.
-For information about enabling Aurora lab mode, see [Amazon Aurora MySQL Lab Mode](AuroraMySQL.Updates.LabMode.md)\.
+For information about enabling Aurora lab mode, see [Amazon Aurora MySQL lab mode](AuroraMySQL.Updates.LabMode.md)\.

 **Note**
 Fast DDL is available for Aurora version 1\.12 and later\.
-For more information about Aurora versions, see [Database Engine Updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)
+For more information about Aurora versions, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)

 ## Limitations<a name="AuroraMySQL.Managing.FastDDL.Limitations"></a>